-

 Name: Dartmouth Directory

-Hostname: ldap.dartmouth.edu
+Hostname: oud.dartmouth.edu

 Base DN: dc=dartmouth, dc=edu

-Port number: 389
+Port number: 636

 Vacation Autoreply

-Autoreply message text for your Math mail is in .vacation.msg in your home directory
+Autoreply message text for your Math mail is in .vacation.msg

-on gauss.
+on gauss

 #:0c #|/usr/bin/vacation usernameTo stop autoreply, comment both lines out again, by inserting

-# as the first character on each line.
+as the first character on each line.

-.vacation.msg and .procmailrc can be edited with any text editor while on gauss
+can be edited with any text editor while on gauss

 terminal or with a variety of GUI tools from Linux desktop,